 Note: You need to have Windows 8.1 or Windows RT 8.1 to see and install apps from the Windows Store.
 If you don’t have Windows 8.1 or Windows RT 8.1, you can check out some of the popular apps available in the Store.

-To start looking for apps to install on your PC, tap or click Store on the Start screen to open the Windows Store.
+To find apps to install from the Windows Store, tap or click Store on the Start screen or your desktop taskbar.
 You need to be connected to the Internet to open the Store and you’ll need to sign in using a Microsoft account.

 Once you're in the Windows Store, there are a few different ways to look for apps:

 Browse featured apps and lists.
 If you're not sure what kind of app you want, a good place to start is the featured apps in the Store.
 Start scrolling to the right to view lists of popular apps, new releases, top paid or free apps.
 (To see all the apps in a specific list, tap or click the name of the list.)
 You'll also see personalized app recommendations in Picks for you, based on apps you own and apps you've rated.

 Explore categories.
 If you’re looking for a certain type of app (like an entertainment app or a game), you can explore the different categories in the Store.
 Tap or click Categories, and then tap or click the category you want.

 Search for an app.
 If you know the name of the app you want or are looking for apps by a specific publisher, enter the name into the search box in the upper-right corner of the Store.
 You'll see results for apps that match your search.

 When you find an app you want, tap or click Buy or Try (free trial) if it’s a paid app, or Install if it’s free.

 Use the menu at the top of the Windows Store to view lists of apps, categories, your account info, or back Home to the main page of the Store.